dddomin3/DSPi/README.md

 Build amSynth on your raspi using the instructions below.
 It's braindead simple to do.
 <https://github.com/amsynth/amsynth/wiki/BuildingFromSource>
+Make sure you checkout a release. `git checkout release-1.7.1` is the most recent at the time of this commit (2017/04/29)

 ### **II8:** Getting Music Stuff to run on boot